Transportation in Markham, Ontario: York Regional Roads

-Most of the York Regional Roads within Markham are four lanes wide, with a few exceptions to the northern and eastern farmlands, where they are mostly two lanes.
+Most York Regional Roads within Markham are four lanes wide, with a few exceptions to the northern and eastern farmlands, where they are mostly two lanes.

 York Regional Roads 1 (Yonge Street), 3 (Kennedy Road), 7 (Former Highway 7), 8 (Woodbine Avenue), 12 (Leslie Street), 25 (Major Mackenzie Drive), 30 (York Durham Line), 34 (Bayview Avenue), 48 (Donald Cousens Parkway), 49 (Elgin Mills Road), 65 (Warden Avenue), 67 (McCowan Road), 68 (Markham Road/Main Street Markham), 69 (Ninth Line), 71 (14th Avenue), and 73 (16th Avenue) pass through Markham.

-Municipal-funded roads
+Municipally-funded roads

-The city of Markham also funds some of the main routes, and all of the light-duty roads.
+Markham also funds some of the main routes and all of the light-duty roads.
 Major roads that are funded by Markham are favourited by motorists for travelling within the city.
-Most motorists driving to other nearby municipalities must use York Regional Roads, therefore, although they are called the "Municipal main streets", they are relatively light duty, with one major exception being the combination of John Street, Esna Park Drive (North), and Alden Road; which link the two sections of York Regional Road 71.
-These roads often serve as an alternative to car-jammed York Regional Roads.
-The city of Markham also funds all side streets across the city.
+Most motorists driving to other nearby municipalities must use York Regional Roads ands so although they are called the "municipal main streets," they are relatively light duty, with one major exception being the combination of John Street, Esna Park Drive (North), and Alden Road, which link the two sections of York Regional Road 71.
+Those roads often serve as an alternative to car-jammed York Regional Roads.
+Markham also funds all side streets across the city.